JinLi711/Water-Pump/README.md

 # Water-Pump

-Repository For Predicting the Conditions of Water Pumps (either functional, not functional, or functional but needs repairs).
+Repository For predicting the conditions of water pumps in Tanzania (either functional, not functional, or functional but needs repairs).
 To see more about the data, check [here](https://github.com/JinLi711/Water-Pump/blob/master/Context.txt).

-Still in working progress.

 # Visualization

-Visualize individual features independently using histograms.
-Did not plot a histogram for categories with too many features.
+Visualized:

+  * individual features independently
-Visualized correlations between categorical features.
-I used cramers V and theils U make heat maps.
+  * correlations between categorical features (using [cramers V](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) and [theils U](https://en.wikipedia.org/wiki/Uncertainty_coefficient))

-Visualized correlations between numeric features and cateogirical features using correlation ratio.
-Used heat maps.
+  * correlations between numeric features and cateogirical features (using [correlation ratio](https://en.wikipedia.org/wiki/Correlation_ratio))

-Visualized correlations between numeric features with pearson's R. Created heat maps, joint plots, and pairplots.
+  * correlations between numeric features (using [pearson's R](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient))

+Created histograms, heatmaps, joint plots, and pairplots.

 Visualization is mainly used to perform feature extraction and understanding the data.

 # Preprocess

+  * 80/20 split for train and validation.
+For the final model, the model was retrained on the entire train set.

   * Dealing with all datatypes:
       * dropping irrelevant features